Dudley Castle

 Dudley Castle is a ruined fortification in the town of Dudley, West Midlands, England.
-Originally a wooden motte and bailey castle built soon after the Norman Conquest, it was rebuilt as a stone fortification during the twelfth century but subsequently demolished on the orders of Henry II of England.
-Rebuilding of the castle took place from the second half of the thirteenth century and culminated in the construction of a range of buildings within the fortifications by John Dudley.
-The fortifications were slighted by order of the Parliament of England during the English Civil War and the residential buildings destroyed by fire in 1750.
-In the nineteenth and early twentieth century the site was used for fêtes and pageants.
-Today Dudley Zoo is located on its grounds.
+Originally, a wooden motte and bailey castle built soon after the Norman Conquest, it was rebuilt as a stone fortification during the twelfth century but subsequently demolished on the orders of Henry II of England.
+The rebuilding of the castle took place in the second half of the thirteenth century.
+It culminated in the construction of a range of buildings within the fortifications by John Dudley.
+The fortifications were slighted by order of the Parliament of England during the English Civil War and the residential buildings were destroyed by fire in 1750.
+In the nineteenth and early twentieth centuries, the site was used for fêtes and pageants.
+Today, Dudley Zoo is located on its grounds.

-Its location, Castle Hill, is an outcrop of Wenlock Group limestone that was extensively quarried during the Industrial Revolution and which now, along with Wren's Nest Hill, is a scheduled monument of the best surviving remains of the limestone industry in Dudley.
+Its location, Castle Hill, is an outcrop of Wenlock Group limestone that was extensively quarried during the Industrial Revolution and which now, along with Wren's Nest Hill, is a scheduled monument of the best-surviving remains of the limestone industry in Dudley.
 It is also a Grade I listed building.
-Localised structural problems lead to it being placed on Historic England's Heritage at Risk register in 2020.
+Localised structural problems led to it being placed on Historic England's Heritage at Risk register in 2020.

 The Dudley Tunnel runs beneath Castle Hill, but not the castle itself.